Preparing for Winter: Emergency Preparedness Checklist

 Check Your Tires

-Inspect your tires for tread wear and ensure they are properly inflated.
+Inspect your tires for tread wear and ensure they are correctly inflated.
 Consider switching to winter tires for added traction on slippery roads if your location is prone to snow and ice storms.
 14 Uses for Your Old Worn-Out Tires

 Maintain Fluid Levels